JamesWoolfenden/terraform-for-data/docs/lesson4.md

 This should now create 2 schemas, RAW and ANALYTICS (assuming you already have a DEMO_DB).

-Test with Terraform init and plan
+Test as before with Terraform init and plan

 ```bash
  $ terraform plan